awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 + You can create a custom network ACL and associate it with a subnet\.
 By default, each custom network ACL denies all inbound and outbound traffic until you add rules\.
 + Each subnet in your VPC must be associated with a network ACL\.
 If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL\.
 + You can associate a network ACL with multiple subnets\.
 However, a subnet can be associated with only one network ACL at a time\.
 When you associate a network ACL with a subnet, the previous association is removed\.
-+ A network ACL contains a numbered list of rules\.
-We evaluate the rules in order, starting with the lowest numbered rule, to determine whether traffic is allowed in or out of any subnet associated with the network ACL\.
-The highest number that you can use for a rule is 32766\.
-We recommend that you start by creating rules in increments \(for example, increments of 10 or 100\) so that you can insert new rules where you need to later on\.
++ A network ACL has inbound rules and outbound rules\.
+Each rule can either allow or deny traffic\.
+Each rule has a number 1 from to 32766\.
+We evaluate the rules in order, starting with the lowest numbered rule, when deciding whether allow or deny traffic\.
+If the traffic matches a rule, the rule is applied and we do not evaluate any additional rules\.
+We recommend that you start by creating rules in increments \(for example, increments of 10 or 100\) so that you can insert new rules later on, if needed\.
-+ A network ACL has separate inbound and outbound rules, and each rule can either allow or deny traffic\.
++ We evaluate the network ACL rules when traffic enters and leaves the subnet, not as it is routed within a subnet\.
 + Network ACLs are stateless, which means that responses to allowed inbound traffic are subject to the rules for outbound traffic \(and vice versa\)\.

-There are quotas \(limits\) for the number of network ACLs per VPC, and the number of rules per network ACL\.
+There are quotas \(also known as limits\) for the number of network ACLs per VPC and the number of rules per network ACL\.
 For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.

 ## Network ACL rules<a name="nacl-rules"></a>